Latrechesara/breast_cancer_project_code213/README.md

 python app.py
 ```

-The dashboard will run locally at:
+The application will run locally at:

 ```bash
 http://127.0.0.1:8050/